12 Best Things to Do in Beautiful Lake Königssee, Bayern (2024)

 • Run Year Round: Konigssee’s 19 electric boats run year-round unless the lake freezes.

-• Electric Boats: These eco-friendly boats carry about 80/90 passengers, so although the boat itself is quiet, if the passengers are chatty, you might not get the serene experience that you might expect.
+• Electric Boats: These eco-friendly boats carry about 80/90 passengers, so although the boat itself is quiet if the passengers are chatty, you might not get the serene experience you expect.

 • No Toilets Onboard: There aren’t any toilets on board, so make sure you have taken care of business beforehand — watching all that water and ‘needing to go’ don’t make for a good mix!